charleymroberts/events-manager/README.md

 - Quick links to log in and out (also displays current login status), and switch between the staff and public sections of the app.
 These remain the same across all parts of the app.

-Note:

-The ‘login’ link is also visible on the public site, and is visible to non-logged-in users, so that staff users can find it without the specific login URL.
-It is unobtrusive, and no harm can be done if a public user tries to sign up for an account, as a superuser needs to manually add the permissions required to view any of the staff pages.

-It is hoped that a public login function will be added as a future feature, so the login link remains in place in readiness for this.

 **All Events/Performers/Venues pages**

 Each page displays a list of information added so far under each category.